alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 You’ll also need to [register for an account](https://dlcu.homeoffice.gov.uk/UserRegForm.aspx) to apply for an export licence from the National Drugs control System (NDS).

 You must submit a copy of the import permit from the country you’re importing to.
-You’ll also need to [send the Drug Licensing and Compliance Unit](#contact-dlcu) (DLCU) the original import permit.

-You must put your [company number](https://www.gov.uk/get-information-about-a-company) in the notes field of your NDS application.

 Your licence will be valid for up to 2 months.
 If the import licence of the country you’re exporting to is valid for less than 2 months, your licence will be issued for the same length of time.

 #####Fees

 The export licence costs £24.
-A replacement licence costs £45.

-DLCU will send you a written invoice to the registered address on your customer account.
+DLCU will email you an invoice.

 If you need a purchase order number to be quoted on the invoice, please state this when you apply or email [DLCUfees@homeoffice.gsi.gov.uk](DLCUCommsOfficer@homeoffice.gsi.gov.uk).